-This prominence means a lot more interest from newcomers in growing to meet demand.
-Growing marijuana is not a simple task, so the proper knowledge on how to care for plants and increase yields is a necessity.
-This will serve as your starter guide on how to grow weed easily.
+Growing marijuana is not a simple task.
+Having the proper knowledge of how to care for plants and increase yields is a necessity.
+In this article, we will give you a starter guide on how to grow weed quickly.

 Stage 1: Germination